 The University of Mobile's Educator Preparation Program does not allow transfer of graduate coursework unless under very unusual circumstances.
-For a transfer course to be considered, it is subject to the approval of the advisor, academic dean; University Graduate Office, and the State Department of Education.
+For a transfer course to be considered, it is subject to the approval of the adviser, academic dean, University Graduate Office, and the Alabama State Department of Education.